 According to Morgan Stanley the gen 2 MRIdian’s approval in the U.S., Japan and Europe means the solution is competing against an estimated 12,000 linacs and annual purchase volume of roughly 900. units.
 There is competition out there, mainly from Elekta, MRIdian has a high price point and adoption from its most likely customers (large academic centers and community centers) is still unknown given ViewRay is relatively early in the MRIdian launch, so the stock is not without risks.

 However, if you’re still reading I suspect you’re not a risk-averse investor!
 And at the current price/valuation one can make the case that ViewRay’s risk vs. reward profile is quite attractive.

 Analysts had expected the company to generate $80 million in revenue in 2018, which would mark at 135% improvement over $34 million.
-Yesterday management pre-released earnings and said revenue should come in at $81 million, a hair better than expected.
+Management pre-released earnings (due out in mid-March) and said revenue should come in at $81 million, a hair better than expected.

 It sold three units in the quarter, plus one system upgrade, and received eight new orders (equal to around $49 million) in Q4.
 Backlog at year end was $212 million.